w3c/wot/liaisons/opcf/README.md

 ## Deliverables
 * OPC UA Binding Document as W3C Note for WoT Thing Description
-* OPC UA companion specification that defines OPC UA Binding Ontology
+* OPC UA companion specification that defines OPC UA Binding Ontology and how Thing Description can be created from UA NodesetFile (and vice versa)
 * Prototype implementation